 - Chia seed (salvia hispancia)

-- Flax seed (Linum usitatissimum)
+- Flaxseed (Linum usitatissimum)

-- Quiona seed (Chenopodium quinoa)
+- Quinoa seed (Chenopodium quinoa)

 Even though Spirulina is not listed among the protein blend, spirulina does contain protein.
 As such, I think it also contributes to the protein content of Shakeology.